cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 ## Aggregate

-The Aggregate algorithm compresses multiple signatures into one.
+The Aggregate algorithm aggregates multiple signatures into one.

 ~~~
 signature = Aggregate(signature_1, ..., signature_n)